 You’ve probably heard of an unreasonable search and seizure, but what does this mean, and when do police officers have the authority to search you or your property?
 Complex laws govern search and seizure rights in Florida and across the United States.
 Understanding these—as they apply to your unique situation—can give you a much-needed edge in the face of a criminal investigation or charges.
 Let’s take a closer look at what constitutes an unreasonable search and seizure in Florida.

-A search warrant is a legal document authorizing a police officer or another official to enter and search a premise.
-Police officers must always get a court order issued by a magistrate or judge to search a person, location, or vehicle for evidence of a crime and to confiscate any evidence.
-The Fourth Amendment of the United States Constitution protects citizens from unreasonable searches and seizures by law enforcement officers.
-If you face criminal charges and you think police officers searched you without a warrant, it can help your case.
-Contact our experienced Tampa criminal defense attorneys today to discover the different options available for you.
+A search warrant is a legal document authorizing a police officer or another official to enter and search a premises.
+In most situations, police officers must get a court order issued by a magistrate or judge to search a person, location, or vehicle for evidence of a crime and to confiscate any evidence.
+This is because the Fourth Amendment to the United States Constitution protects citizens from unreasonable searches and seizures by law enforcement officers.
+If law enforcement officers conduct a search in violation of your rights, this may render any evidence they find as inadmissible—it cannot be used against you in court.

 Can Police Officers Search Me Without a Warrant?